Wilworks/Animal-Faces-Classification-Dogs-Cats-and-WildLife/README.md

 - Training and validation loss over epochs
 - Training and validation accuracy over epochs

+### Confusion Matrix

+*Confusion matrix will be available after model training and evaluation.*

+### Classification Report

+*Classification report will be available after model training and evaluation.*

 **Note:** If validation accuracy appears >100% in the output, this is due to a calculation bug where percentages are applied twice.
 To fix, remove the `* 100` from the validation accuracy calculation in the training loop (change `total_acc_val / len(val_df) * 100` to `total_acc_val / len(val_df)`).

 ## License